Melanotus depressus

 Diet

-feed on roots and tubers; specific host plant associations are mentioned in literature but not detailed in available abstracts. are presumed to feed on plant material or nectar, though this is not confirmed for this .
+Larvae feed on plant roots and tubers; specific host plant associations are mentioned in literature but not detailed in available abstracts. are presumed to feed on plant material or nectar, though this is not confirmed for this .

 Life Cycle

-with , larval, pupal, and stages.
+Complete with , larval, pupal, and stages.
 Larval stage is prolonged, lasting multiple years in typical fashion, though specific duration for M. depressus is not documented. occurs in soil.

 Behavior